STHLabUOL/CrossCompareSICforIBFD/README.md

 Previously saved results are summarized in <b>summarize_SIC_results.ipynb</b>, together with the comparison of the data's power spectral densities.
 The default path points to that data of which the results were published in [1].

 ## 4. Number of Parameters and GMACs Comparison
-Finally, a brief comparison of number of parameters and GMACS between models is carried out in <b>compute_numParams_and_GMACs.ipynb</b>.
+Finally, a brief comparison of number of parameters and Giga-Multiply-Accumulate operations (GMACs) between models is carried out in <b>compute_numParams_and_GMACs.ipynb</b>.

 ## References